Thursday, December 08, 2005

 Estimates are that

-the Human brain computes somewhere between 100 TERAflops and 1000 Teraflops
+the Human brain computes somewhere between 100 TERAflops and 1000 Teraflops,

 and Google performs somwhere between 100 and 300 teraflops.